rapidsms/rapidsms/docs/topics/deployment/paas.rst

 Running on a PaaS Provider
 ==========================

-In choosing to run a project on a PaaS provider, you are choosing simplicitiy over ability to easily customize and transfer your installation.
+In choosing to run a project on a PaaS provider, you are choosing simplicity over ability to easily customize and transfer your installation.
 Each of these companies provide a custom command line tool for automatically configuring and deploying an application.